-And did you know that a single tuk tuk can give you between Ksh 2,000 – Ksh 4,000 per day?
+Did you know that a single tuk-tuk can give you between Ksh 2,000 – Ksh 4,000 in a single day?

-This article delves into this big business, highlighting everything surrounding the trade.
+This article delves into this big business, highlighting the capital requirements, expected challenges, and everything about the trade.

 The Big Opportunity